Agustyn98/intel_undervolt/README.md

 # Undervolt intel processors on Linux, easier than on Windows

-In 2018, [This guide](https://github.com/mihic/linux-intel-undervolt) was made on how to undervolt your processor, while it is a great foundation, it doesn't provide all the information needed to get undervolting working.
+In 2018, [this guide](https://github.com/mihic/linux-intel-undervolt) was made on how to undervolt your processor, while it is a great foundation, it doesn't provide all the information needed to get undervolting working.
 This short guide will show you how to succesfully lower voltages on your CPU and iGPU on linux.

 # Guide: